 “‘Shaman’ isn’t something you call yourself.
 It’s what others call YOU.”

 A day or so ago, I had a teensy emotional breakdown.
-(I’ve been demolished by allergies this month, and it’s scary, and exhausting, and leaves me fragile and exposed.)
+(In addition to difficult family matters, scary family matters, my most vulnerable pet on the lam, more uncertainty about my studio space, etc., I’ve been demolished by allergies this month.
+It’s scary, and exhausting, and leaves me fragile and exposed.)
 I wrote about it, listened to Mary Gauthier (pronounced go-shay.
 Who knew??
-Not me!) singing “Mercy Now” I had a little cathartic cry, and felt better.
+Not me!) singing “Mercy Now”.
+I had a little cathartic cry, and felt better.

 So many people reached out to me, (you know who you are.
 THANK YOU!!!), including a few old and dear friends.